-2.4.
-KEY SECTORAL PRACTICES, POLICIES AND POLICY FACTORS, AND ECONOMIC DRIVERS THAT LEAD TO POSITIVE BIODIVERSITY TRENDS
+2.4 KEY SECTORAL PRACTICES, POLICIES AND POLICY FACTORS, AND ECONOMIC DRIVERS THAT LEAD TO POSITIVE BIODIVERSITY TRENDS

 Factors driving positive biodiversity trends in all the four major ecosystems are highlighted in this section.
 In terms of the terrestrial and wetlands ecosystems, the key strategy underlying positive trends are designation of areas as protected areas of various forms, such as the designation as National Parks, Wildlife Sanctuaries, Non-Hunting Zones, and Ramsar sites.
 For the marine and coastal ecosystem, a major overhaul of fishery management prompted by the formal warning regarding Illegal, Unreported, and Unregulated (IUU) fishing issued in February 2015 paved the way for many positive biodiversity trends.
 The Department of Marine and Coastal Resources (DMCR) Act also provided the DMCR with power to lead and coordinate efforts from all sectors.
-For the urban ecosystem, growing recognition of the importance of urban biodiversity and ecosystems at the local, regional, and global levels have led to a variety of initiatives that bring positive changes at the local levels.
+For the urban ecosystems at the local, regional, and global levels have led to a variety of initiatives that bring positive changes at the local levels.
 These are important factors underlying positive biodiversity trends in the four key ecosystems in Thailand.

-2.4.1.
-TERRESTRIAL ECOSYSTEM
+2.4.1 Terrestrial Ecosystem